Transient Reward Approximation for Continuous-Time Markov Chains

 Notably, if we use the same number of refinement steps, for all model instantiations considered, $|\apart|$ stayed constant, although the number of model states $|\states|$ was different for each instantiation (cf. \reftab{cluster}).

 \reftab{cluster_detailed_cmc} contains more detailed running times for the cluster benchmark with $N=2048$ workstations using the ECTMC abstraction for different numbers of bisimulation iterations, which are given in the first column.
 The second column contains the number of abstract states.
-The running times in seconds are given separately for the different main operations: The call to \NUSMV to generate the OBDDs for the underlying transition system (col.~3), the given number of bisimulation iterations (col.~4), the construction of the ECTMC from the partitioning (col.~5), the value iteration to compute the reward interval (col.~6) and finally the total computation time (col.~7).
-The last two columns contain the memory consumption in Megabytes and the computed reward interval.
+The running times in seconds are given separately for the different main operations.
+The running times include the call to \NUSMV to generate the OBDDs for the underlying transition system (col.~3), the given number of bisimulation iterations (col.~4), the construction of the ECTMC from the partitioning (col.~5), the value iteration to compute the reward interval (col.~6), and finally the total computation time (col.~7).
+The last two columns contain the memory consumption in Megabytes, and the computed reward interval.

-\paragraph{Google file system~\cite{ClothH05,BaierHHHK12}.} We additionally consider a replicated file system as used as part of the Google search engine.
+We additionally consider a replicated file system as used as part of the Google search engine~\cite{ClothH05,BaierHHHK12}.
 Originally, the model was given as a generalised stochastic Petri net, but was transformed to a PM for the analysis.

 Files are divided into \emph{chunks} of equal size.
 Several copies of each chunk reside at several \emph{chunk servers}.
 There is a single \emph{master} server which knows the location of the chunk copies.
 If a user of the file system wants to access a certain chunk of a file, it asks the master for the location.
 Data transfer then takes place directly between a chunk server and the user.
 The model describes the life cycle of a single chunk, but accounts for the load caused by the other chunks.